GeertvanGeest/cluster-docs/docs/tutorials/SSH_tutorial.md

 ```

 ??? done "Result"
-    If you don't have a pubic key at the server (which will be the case for new users), you'll get a message the `.ssh` directory does not exist (but we will create one):
+    If you don't have a public key at the server (which will be the case for new users), you'll get a message the `.ssh` directory does not exist (but we will create one):

     ```
     ls: cannot access .ssh: No such file or directory